PLhery/RocketLyon/README.md

 You can do anything unchecked on the todo list.
 If I'm doing one of those thing, I check it on the todo list. (and put it on "what work" when finished) - so fork the project, and when done send me a pull request

+## Libs

+doT is licensed under the MIT License https://github.com/olado/doT -  template engine jQuery is licensed under the MIT License https://github.com/jquery/jquery -  could be replaced by zepto later ? getmdl.io © Google, 2015.
+Licensed under an Apache-2 license. https://github.com/google/material-design-lite - Google's library of material design components

-LOGO by Anshul Dhiman https://www.iconfinder.com/icons/438790/boost_rocket_space_startup_icon licence License: Creative Commons (Attribution 3.0 Unported)
+LOGO by Anshul Dhiman https://www.iconfinder.com/icons/438790/boost_rocket_space_startup_icon
+License: Creative Commons (Attribution 3.0 Unported)

 We need to create one for the project (following those guidelines https://www.google.com/design/spec/style/icons.html )